Posted on 5 January 2021

 The Quaker Community comes together globally under the Friends World Committee for Consultation with the purpose to “Encourage fellowship among all the branches of the Religious Society of Friends.”

 Without a creed there is no ceremonial process or rituals in becoming a Quaker.
 Rather a person becomes a Quaker by what is known as Convincement.
-This is where a person becomes ‘convinced’ of the truth of the Quaker way.
+This is when a person becomes ‘convinced’ that the Quaker way is right for them.

-The first generation Quakers came together as a ‘great people to be gathered’ in 1652, in the English northern county of Lancashire.
+The First Generation Friends came together as a ‘great people to be gathered’ in 1652, in north-west England.
 This was during the period of history known as the English Revolution (1640 – 1660) that encompassed both the English Civil War Period and the Commonwealth of England.

 Despite proclaiming peace and tolerance, the Quakers were persecuted and often thrown in jail.
 Partly this was because they broke away from the Church of England and refused to pay tithes (a tax to the local church).
 Partly, also they refused to swear oaths, as they believed their word alone was good enough.
 Therefore they did not swear allegiance to the king as this was an oath.
 This lead to further trouble for Friends.